 AWS Lambda is essentially a managed container service.
 All works in the background — we don’t need to configure or manage containers themselves, or even the infrastructure behind them.
 But in reality, there are countless micro-containers running on top of traditional servers.

-Whenever someone requests a Lambda function, AWS will use a micro-container to run our code, get the response and send back to the requester.
+Whenever someone requests a Lambda function, AWS will use a micro-container to run our code, get the response and send it back to the requester.
 During this process, our application — or any third-party libraries we’re using — can log anything from informational messages to deprecation warnings to error and exception stack traces.
 Where do all these logs go?

 By the time they launched Lambda, AWS already had a logging service, which we know as CloudWatch.
 So, what they did is pipe all this text data (logs) from our applications running in Lambda into CloudWatch.
 Each Lambda function will have its dedicated “log group”.
 Think of it as a “repository” for that Lambda’s logs.

 Inside a “log group” (or a single Lambda’s log repo), CloudWatch creates multiple “log streams”.
 Think of it as a text file where logs are actually written to.
 Every time a new micro-container is created by Lambda, a new log stream is also created in CloudWatch.
 It doesn’t matter if that container serves 1 or 100 requests, there will be only one log stream for it, which means: a single stream may contain logs from multiple invocations.

 If multiple requests come in at the same time (a.k.a. concurrently), AWS will spin up multiple containers, creating also multiple log streams for the same Lambda.
 On top of that, each container might be around for several minutes, up to a few hours, and it can potentially serve thousands of requests, depending on how frequently your Lambda function is used.